How Early Can You Test For Autism?

 Common Signs of Autism in Toddlers and Babies

-As children grow, so do the signs and symptoms of autism.
-Many toddlers and preschoolers who are on the autism spectrum demonstrate repetitive behavior patterns, have difficulty interacting with others and struggle to express their emotions.
-They may also have a difficult time focusing on tasks or activities for extended periods of time.
+As children grow, the signs and symptoms of autism may also develop.
+Many toddlers and preschoolers on the autism spectrum exhibit repetitive behavior patterns, face challenges in interacting with others, and have difficulty expressing their emotions.
+They may also find it hard to focus on tasks or activities for prolonged periods.

 Other common first signs of autism in babies and toddlers include: